The Greatest Drive England to Australia Overland

 David had it finished in time to drive from Adelaide to Canberra to be a feature in the 1988 Bicentennial National Rally.

-I have seen two references to extra fuel carried by Birtles and will follow this up out of interest.
-David Ragless rallied the car on some long distance drives and has fitted a period style long range tank in the rear compartment.
+Birtles carried extra fuel and David Ragless who rallied the car on some long distance drives fitted a period style long range tank in the rear compartment.
 This should give the Bean a range approaching 1,000km, far more than required on any leg of the journey.
 There is a fuel tap beside the cockpit to allow switching tanks while on the move.

 A folding roof from a 1925 vehicle is being modified to match Birtles design to fit the “Sundowner 24”.
 The main change is reducing the top bows from an originally cosy width of 4′ 6″ (you can not use metric measurements on a 1923 British car) to a very squeezy 3′ wide.

-The cockpit seating is styled on the two-man racing cars of the period where the passenger’s seat is a few inches back from the drivers.
+The cockpit seating is styled on the two-man racing cars of the period where the mechanic’s seat is a few inches back from the drivers.
 This allows their shoulders to overlap and gives the driver full freedom to swing the large steering wheels of the time.
+It is still very “cosy”.

 Below are photos in Brisbane with preparation underway.